THIS DAY IN BÉISBOL August 7: Bartolo Colon’s 246th win makes him all-time Latino leader

 Colon, who came up with the Indians in 1997 at 24 and was a Cy Young winner with the Angels in 2005, retired as a Ranger at the end of the 2018 season with a record of 247-188.

 Also on this day: In 2016, Alex Rodriguez announces he will retire and play his final game for the Yankees on Aug.
-12. The controversial slugger leaves the game just 4 home runs shy of 700, good for fourth place on the all-time list.
+12. The controversial slugger leaves the game just four home runs shy of 700, good for fourth place on the all-time list.